gamtiq/dev-tools/misc.md

 ### Network <a name="net"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
 * [Hurl](https://hurl.dev/) - a command line tool that runs HTTP requests defined in a simple plain text format.
+* [Sniffnet](https://sniffnet.net/) - a network monitoring tool to help you easily keep track of your Internet traffic.
 * [Wireshark](https://www.wireshark.org/) - the world's most popular network protocol analyzer.
 * [OWASP Zed Attack Proxy (ZAP)](https://www.zaproxy.org/) - the world’s most widely used web app scanner.
 It can help you automatically find security vulnerabilities in your web applications while you are developing and testing your applications.
 It's also a great tool for experienced pentesters to use for manual security testing.